 The teen sex comedy is still largely a boys club and Superbad, while giving the girls (including Emma Stone in her feature film debut) a little dignity and dimension, is no different, focusing on the bonds of male friendship stressed by growing up and growing away.
 But it’s refreshingly frank about the young male obsession with sex and the way the fantasy promise of Internet porn and late night cable movies collides with the complexity of real human contact and emotional investment.
 Cera is an older version of his Arrested Development persona, a little more confident with his friends but certainly as shy and uncertain in the social world.
 Hill’s porn-obsessed Seth, who spouts profanity with a hardy flamboyance and hilarious uninhibited overkill, feels betrayed that timorous, nervous Evan is going Ivy League while he’s headed for a state school.
 This buddy comedy doesn’t shy away from the tensions and frustrations of personality clashes.

-You don’t have to be a teenager to appreciate the raunchy humor and the unabashedly, hilarious uninhibited overkill of Seth’s porn-obsessed streams of profanity, though it probably helps to be a guy.
+You don’t have to be a teenager to appreciate the raunchy humor, though it probably helps to be a guy.
 And it is another production infatuated with the seventies, from the strobing colors and geeky shadow dancing of the opening credits through the unabashedly, unapologetically hilarious uninhibited overkill of Seth’s porn-obsessed streams of profanity (the primary reason for the film’s R rating).
 But everyone should feel a twinge of recognition when the boys realize that, vows of loyalty and friendship aside, their lives are headed in different directions, and that it’s okay.

 Also on special edition Blu-ray and DVD and on SVOD through Amazon Video and other services.
 Availability may vary by service.